agallou/git-php-diff/README.md

 }
 ```

-The `git diff` command will output something like this (the added parameter will not be visible because of the others parameters are now on another line) :
+The `git diff` command will output something like this (the rename of parameter will not be easily visible because of the others parameters are now on another line) :

 ![example-git-diff](doc/example-git-diff.png)